KDE/digikam-doc/getting_started/installation.rst

    * - :file:`~/.config/digikamrc`
      - :file:`%LocalAppData%\\digikamrc`
      - :file:`~/Library/Preferences/digikamrc`
      - General settings of the application.
+Delete this and restart digiKam to reset the application to *factory* settings
+   * - :file:`~/.config/digikam_systemrc`
+     - :file:`%LocalAppData%\\digikam_systemrc`
+     - :file:`~/Library/Preferences/digikam_systemrc`
-Delete this and restart digiKam to reset the application to "factory" settings
+     - System settings of the application.
+Delete this and restart digiKam to reset the application to *factory* settings
    * - :file:`~/.cache/digikam`
      - :file:`%LocalAppData%\\digikam`
      - :file:`~/Library/Caches/digikam`